ml6team/fondant/docs/guides/implement_custom_components.md

 ## Make use of your component

-To utilise your component, you can incorporate it into the pipeline created in [Tutorial 1](tutorials/tutorial_1.md).
+To utilise your component, you can incorporate it into the pipeline created in [this guide](/docs/guides/build_a_simple_pipeline.md).
 To do this, you'll need to add the following code to the `pipeline.py` file:

 ```python
 # Filter mime type component